CustomGameRepository/HollowStomach/README.md

 - If your SOUL runs out, you start to *starve*.
 Every 2 seconds, you take 1 damage.
 - Picking up any Geo grants the Knight 33 SOUL.
 - Geo pickups have a chance to be rare *purple Geo* pickups, which increase your movement speed and prevent SOUL drain for 6 seconds.
+- Starvation Mode: a much harder version that may or may not be beatable!

 ### Quality of Life
 - SOUL drain does not take effect until you first pick up Geo.